-The Sports Illustrated Swimsuit Diet: How These Models Prepare For Bikini Season
+‘Sports Illustrated Swimsuit’ Diet: How These Models Prepare For Bikini Season

 As for the key to losing weight, that would be to drink lots of water and to cut out sugar, alcohol, and processed food from your diet.

-“Cut sugars, alcohol – anything process,” said Kelly Gale.
+“Cut sugars, alcohol – anything processed,” said Kelly Gale.

-Kate Upton has been training hard to grace the 2017 Sports Illustrated Swimsuit Issue thanks to her personal trainer Ben Bruno.
+Kate Upton has been training hard to grace the 2017 Sports Illustrated Swimsuit Issue thanks to her personal trainer, Ben Bruno.
 The two train five or six days a week doing weight training and cardio.
 Bruno told E!
 News that Upton was not put on a strict diet.
 Her nutrition plan included high protein and vegetables along with little sugar and carbs.

 “It wasn’t so much about going on a diet just for the shoot,” Bruno stressed, adding, “It was about making healthy lifestyle changes that are easy to maintain because it’s not drastic.”